drewwalton19216801/tailutils/README.md

 ## What is `tailutils`?

 `tailutils` is a Go library designed to simplify interactions with Tailscale network interfaces on a machine.
-It currently provides two primary functions:
+It currently provides three primary functions:

 - `HasTailscaleIP`: Checks whether the machine has an active Tailscale interface.
 - `GetTailscaleIP`: Retrieves the IPv4 address assigned to the Tailscale interface.